Allan-Nava/go-bard/README.md

 # go-bard
-Go package that returns response of Google Bard through API.
+A powerful Go package that returns response of Google Bard through API.